nturley/intro2vivado/README.md

 While there are many other features of VHDL, most of it is just based around the concepts we have just used.
 Sequential assignment to create registers and combinational logic.

+I'm not going to talk about how to use Vivado's schematic viewer, but if you are curious about how Vivado interprets this VHDL, here's a pretty picture that Vivado drew me.

+All of this hopefully matches the mental model that you have of this circuit.
+You have an adder, a register and a comparator.
+This picture was generated before Vivado mapped these cells to the FPGA's internal cell library.
+The block diagram of the circuit after Vivado has mapped to its cell library is a bit busier.

 ## Bitfile generation
 Now that we understand our source files, let's try to compile.
 We compile our constraints and HDL files into bitfiles that we can transmit to the FPGA chip.
 Similar to how SW has steps like parsing, object code generation, and linking, FPGA designs also have discrete steps.
 I'm not going to talk too much about what they do, but it's important to understand the general order that they occur in.